PROJECT FUNDING OPPORTUNITIES

 The Trustees’ decision is final.

-If your organisation is successful in securing funding, you will be required to accept the conditions of receiving a grant (see sample funding agreement link above).
+If your organisation is successful in securing funding, you will be required to accept the conditions of receiving a grant (see sample funding agreement within this pack).
 If your organisation is unable to accept these conditions please do not apply.

 Projects must commence within 3 months of the Trust’s offer unless dispensation is agreed.